stain/arcp-py/docs/index.rst

 Installing
 ----------

-You will need Python 3.4 or later (tested with 3.6).
+You will need Python 2.7, Python 3.4 or later (Recommended: 3.6).

 If you have pip_, then the easiest is normally to install from <https://pypi.org/project/arcp/> using::